Cluster munition: Ukraine, 2014

 Human Rights Watch reported that "Ukrainian government forces used cluster munitions in populated areas in Donetsk city in early October 2014."
 Also "circumstances indicate that anti-government forces might also have been responsible for the use of cluster munitions".

 Saudi Arabian-led intervention in Yemen, 2015–2022

-British-supplied and U.S.-supplied cluster bombs have been used by Saudi Arabian-led military coalition against Houthi militias in Yemen, according to Human Rights Watch and Amnesty International.
+British-supplied and US-supplied cluster bombs have been used by Saudi Arabian-led military coalition against Houthi militias in Yemen, according to Human Rights Watch and Amnesty International.

 Saudi Arabia is not signatory to the Convention on Cluster Munitions.

 Ethiopia, 2021

 The New York Times journalist Christiaan Triebert revealed that the Ethiopian Air Force bombings of Samre during the Tigray War are evidenced by multiple photos of the tails of Soviet-era cluster bombs, likely RBK-250.

 Ethiopia is not signatory to the Convention on Cluster Munitions.